carl24k/fight-churn/readme_files/ide.md

 Looking for an extra challenge?
 Try running and analyzing the advanced simulation described in the [ChurnSim White Paper](churnsim_gold_2023.pdf)!
 To try the new simulation follow the setup instructions and add the parameters `--config-name crm5` to the `churnsim.py` run configuration.
-The  simulation will take an hour or so on a typical computer and produce around 30GB of data in your PostgreSQL database.
+The CRM  simulation will take an hour or so on a typical computer and produce around 30GB of data in your PostgreSQL database.

 ![Running the CRM Simulation](pycharm17_crm_sim.png)